What is food processing?

 - Resource advantage of India: Different soil types and different climate types for the cultivation of diverse food crops, long coastal line suitable for fishing, a huge resource of domestic animals etc.

 - Increasing employment: Expected to create more than 10 lakh new jobs.

-- Curbing Migration: Provides employment in rural areas, hence reduces migration from rural to urban.
+- Curbing Migration: Provides employment in rural areas, hence reducing migration from rural to urban.
 Resolves issues of urbanization.

 - Curbing food inflation: Removes issues of wastage or middle man.
 Curbs food inflation.
 Indirect relief on non-food inflation too.

-- Crop Diversification: Because of long shelf life, farmers can diversify their products.
+- Crop Diversification: Because of the long shelf life, farmers can diversify their products.

 - The demand potential: Expected to reach 250b$ turnout by 2015 and 350b$ by 2020.
 Youth population, middle class, rising income, nuclear families, media penetration etc cited as positive factors.

 - Government initiatives to boost food processing: Various government initiatives like attracting FDI, reduction in excise duties etc have boosted food processing.

 - The future driver of Indian growth: Food processing corresponds to around 10% of GDP in the agriculture-manufacturing sector.
 It has the potential for more.